abi-krish-me/Leave-management-system/README.md

 backend= node js

-database=mysql(the file  which is here should be imported within the database)
+database=mysql(the file  which is here should be imported within the database named employeeleave)